 What is apt-cache command used for?

 The apt package manager works on a local cache of package metadata.
-The metadata usually consists information like package name, version, description, dependencies, its repository and developers.
+The metadata usually consists of information like the package name, version, description, dependencies, repository and developers.
 With the apt-cache command, you can query this local APT cache and get relevant information.

 You can search for the availability of a package, its version number, its dependencies among other things.
 I’ll show you how to use the apt-cache command with examples.